humangeo/leaflet-dvf/README.md

 	* HSLSaturationFunction - vary the output saturation based on a data property
 	* HSLLuminosityFunction - vary the output lightness/luminosity based on a data property
 	* Various RGB functions
+	* Built-in support for [Colorbrewer](http://colorbrewer2.org) color scales
 * PiecewiseFunction - use multiple LinearFunction classes in sequence (e.g. vary a color from white to yellow, yellow to red)
+* CustomColorFunction - specify the specific color scale to use.
+Use L.ColorBrewer to specify Colorbrewer scales.

 New layer types that simplify reading and visualizing any JSON-based data structure: